gocarecx/http_stress_tester/README.md

-# General Purpose HTTP Stress Tester
+# General Purpose HTTP Stress Tester.

 This general-purpose HTTP stress tester allows you to stress test HTTP endpoints by sending a specified number of requests evenly distributed over a given period.